node-formidable/formidable/Readme.md

 Emitted whenever a field / value pair has been received.

+#### Event: 'fileBegin' (name, file)

+Emitted whenever a new file is detected in the upload stream.
+Use this even if you want to stream the file to somewhere else while buffering the upload on the file system.

 #### Event: 'file' (name, file)

-Emitted whenever a field / file pair has been received. `file` is a JS object with the following properties:
+Emitted whenever a field / file pair has been received. `file` is an instance of `File`.

-    { path: 'the path in the uploadDir this file was written to' , filename: 'the name this file had on the computer of the uploader' , mime: 'the mime type specified by the user agent of the uploader' }

 #### Event: 'error' (err)